iamijaz/Checkout.PaymentGateway/README.md

 # Checkout PaymentGateway Architecture

-The solution contains a .NET core API which is structured into the following components:
+The solution contains .NET core PaymentGateway API which is structured into the following components:

 [Architecture]
 ![Checkout.PaymentGateway Architecture](/Diagrams/Architecture.png)